Scalaron dark matter dynamics: effects of Higgs non-minimal coupling to gravity: The general framework

 Before studying these two scenarios, we write the equation of motion (EOM) for both the scalaron and Higgs field as follows:\footnote{We are interested in dynamics of zero momentum modes of the scalaron and the Higgs, thereby writing only the EOMs for the homogeneous part.}

 where the Hubble parameter, \( H = \dot a / a \), in which \( a \) denotes the scale factor.
 The dynamics of the Higgs field becomes independent from $\phi$ for $\phi \ll M_P$, evident from Eq.\ref{eqh}.
 For $T<T_c$, the Higgs field makes a transition from $h=0$ to $h=v$, thus its mass becomes, $m_H \sim \sqrt{\lambda} v$.
 Therefore, the characteristic time scale of Higgs oscillation is approximately, $t_h \sim (\lambda v^2)^{-1/2}$, whereas the scalaron counterpart is $t_s \sim m^{-1}$.
-For $t_h \gg t_s$, we can approximate the instantaneous value of the Higgs field with its temperature-dependent VEV ($h_0$), as shown in Eq.\ref{eq:hmin}.
-This is achieved with $m \ll m_H$ \cite{Shtanov:2021uif}.
+For $t_h \ll t_s$, we can approximate the instantaneous value of the Higgs field with its temperature-dependent VEV ($h_0$), as shown in Eq.\ref{eq:hmin} in solving the scalaron field equation.
+In other words, the oscillation of scalaron field does not affect the Higgs dynamics for $m \ll m_H$ \cite{Shtanov:2021uif}.
 Also note that, the scalaron is expected to be a DM candidate, its decay to a pair of Higgs particles is conveniently prevented with this condition.
 Therefore, the EOM of $\phi$ can be solved independently after replacing the Higgs field with its temperature-dependent VEV into Eq.\ref{eqsf} which now takes the following form :

 As we solve the equation in the radiation-dominated universe from the epoch of the EWPT ($T=T_c$), the time derivatives are conveniently transformed into temperature derivatives, using the relation, $\dot{T}=-HT$, where $H=(\frac{\pi^2}{60}g_*)^{1/2}\frac{T^2}{M_P}$.
 Here, we neglect the variation of relativistic degrees of freedom ($g_*$).
-We write the EOM in terms of rescaled dimensionless variables, $\tilde{\phi}=\frac{\phi}{\phi_0 (T_c)}$ (for $\phi_0\neq 0$) and $\tilde{T}=\frac{T}{T_c}$, i.e.
+We write the EOM in terms of rescaled dimensionless variables, $\tilde{\phi}=\frac{\phi}{\phi_0 (T_c)}$ (for $\phi_0\neq 0$) and $\tilde{T}=\frac{T}{T_c}$, i.e.,

 where $\phi_0 (T_c)=\frac{v^2}{2m^2 M_P}\left(\lambda v^2 - 3\xi m^2\right)$ and $\displaystyle{\omega^2(\tilde{T})=\frac{m^2}{H(\tilde{T})^2 \tilde{T}^2}}$.
 In case of $ 3\xi m^2 = \lambda v^2$, the EOM simplifies to